 You will work alongside a thriving group of leading academics and postgraduate researchers.
 We have a long and established track record of research excellence, working with a wide variety of academic, business and governmental partners to achieve significant social and educational benefits.

 We offer two doctoral programmes: PhD in Education and Doctorate of Education (EdD).
 Our PhD is designed for individuals wishing to undertake their own research journey and make an original contribution to knowledge.
-Our EdD programme is designed for practitioners seeking to make a further contribution to professional practice.
+Our EdD programme is designed for professionals working in a broad range of areas related to education, who are seeking to make an original contribution to practice through their research.

 The quality of our research was recognised in the latest Research Excellence Framework (2014), the system for assessing the quality of research in UK higher education institutions, which placed the Institute of Education in the top quartile of Education departments in the UK.
 Over 80% of our research publications were rated as world leading or internationally excellent.
 The impact of our research on educational policy and practice in first and second language education was judged to be world leading.

 We have a national and international reputation for impactful research which at the same time makes important contributions to theory across the education, language and learning spectrum, including: